Leadership Performance Plan

 - provide competitive compensation that rewards long-term performance.

-For all Group EC and GMB members, the LPP plan duration is five years.
-Plan duration comprises a three-year vesting and performance measurement period and an additional two-year holding requirement.
+For LPP awards granted to Group EC members and other key executives, the duration of the LPP is five years comprising a three-year vesting and performance measurement period and an additional two-year holding requirement.
 For all other participants, the vesting and performance measurement period is three years with no additional holding requirement.

 Restricted Share Units

-The performance condition for RSUs is return on equity (RoE) with a linear vesting line.
-Vesting is at 0% for an RoE at risk free rate* and at 100% for an RoE at a predefined premium above risk free rate.
-The premium is set at the beginning of the plan period and for LPP 2014 this premium has been set at 900 basis points above the risk free rate*.
-At the end of each year, the performance against the RoE condition is assessed and one third of the RSUs are locked in within a range from 0% to 100%.
-At the end of the three-year period, the total number of units locked in at each measurement period will vest.
+The performance condition for RSUs is ROE with a linear vesting line.
+Vesting is at 0% for an ROE at the risk-free rate* and at 100% for an ROE at a predefined premium above the risk-free rate.
+The premium is set at the beginning of the plan period and for LPP 2016 this premium has been set at 900 basis points above the risk-free rate.
+At the end of each year, the performance against the ROE condition is assessed and one third of the RSUs are locked in within a range of 0% to 100%.
+At the end of the three-year period, the total number of units locked in at each measurement period will vest (capped at 100%**).

 Performance Share Units

-At the end of the three-year measurement period, both components will typically be settled in Swiss Re shares.
-For Group EC and GMB members, an additional two-year holding is required.
+At the end of the three-year measurement period, both RSUs and PSUs will typically be settled in Swiss Re Ltd shares.
 For the full three-year performance measurement period, forfeiture conditions apply.
-Additionally, clawback provisions apply in the event of any downward financial restatement which is caused or partially caused by the LPP participant’s fraud or misconduct.
-In this case, the company is entitled to seek repayment of any vested and settled award.
+Additionally, clawback provisions apply in a range of events (the same as outlined under the VAI section) as defined in the LPP plan rules, enabling Swiss Re to seek repayment of settled awards.

-Swiss Re also offers the possibility for all LPP participants to have shares sold to cover statutory tax and social security liabilities that may arise at vesting.
+Swiss Re also makes it possible for all LPP participants to have shares sold or automatically settled on a net basis as applicable, to cover statutory tax and social security liabilities that may arise at vesting.

-* Annual risk free rate is defined as the average of 12 monthly rates for 5-year US Treasury Bonds of the corresponding performance year.
+* The annual risk-free rate is determined as the average of 12 monthly rates for 10-year US treasury Bonds of the corresponding performance year.